FEAR and JOY

 There are tricks to understanding specific fears.
 For example, when you hear doom and gloom on television, do the following: First, ignore the content and look for keywords, such as:

 - it’s undisputed.

 The last factor relates to treatment.
-Cognitive Behavioral Therapy, i.e. repeated exposures to the fear triggers, is the go-to treatment.
+Cognitive Behavioral Therapy, i.e., repeated exposure to the fear triggers, is the go-to treatment.
 But this site shows some hidden techniques.

-The photo is a link that will take you to a table of contents.
-From there you can jump to any topic.
+The cartoon is a link that will take you to a table of contents.
+From there, you can jump to any topic.
 But, be careful.
 By skipping around, you may miss a few key elements.